The Dual Mechanisms of Spatial Variable Binding in Vision-Language Models: Preliminaries

 \subsection{Ordering Information in VLMs}

 In VLMs, spatial variable binding is a fundamental capability central to many spatial reasoning tasks.
-Recently, \citep{assouel2025visual} demonstrates that when VLMs are queried about objects within images, they retrieve symbolic representations that encode position of visual tokens.
+Recently, \citep{assouel2025visual} demonstrates that when VLMs are queried about objects within images, they retrieve symbolic representations that encode their ordering information.
 While this work establishes the existence of such ordering representations for visual variable binding tasks, it does not characterize the source of it.
 Specifically, the work mainly shows that for variable binding, the model uses this symbolic representation at the last token position, and that it comes from visual tokens; however it remains unclear \textit{where and how} VLMs create ordering information.
 In particular, it remains unclear whether ordering representations are constructed within the LM backbone, inherited directly from the vision encoder, or emerge through interactions between the two components.
-In this work, we investigate the mechanisms that give rise to ordering-based representations underlying spatial reasoning in VLMs, and show that the source of this is two-fold: the vision encoder encodes positional information reflecting the spatial layout of objects, while the LM backbone further enhances this information in a manner analogous to ordering mechanisms observed in language processing.
-Understanding the origin of these representations enables a simple and principled intervention that improves spatial reasoning performance.
+In this work, we show that the source of this is two-fold: the vision encoder encodes positional information to capture spatial layout, while the LM backbone further enhances this information.
+Understanding the origin of these representations enables a simple and principled intervention to improve spatial reasoning.